Nick Hayhurst

 Before joining Hayhurst & Co, Laura worked on various high end new-build residential projects from planning application stage to construction and delivery.
 In the following years, Laura gained experience in both workplace and hospitality projects such as being part of the architect & contractor team that delivered the new Woods Quay reception and berthing pontoon on the Victoria Embankment.
 Laura has a strong interest in craft and materiality and gives close consideration to project management as an integral part of the running of a successful project.

-When not in the office, Laura is passionate about product design, bio-materials and circular economy in the construction industry and has been involved in projects with Architecture for Humanity London both locally and with remote communities through participatory design.
+When not in the office, Laura is passionate about product design, bio-materials and reuse in the construction industry and is one of the co-ordinators of ACAN Circular Economy group with which she has been running various campaigns.

 Laura joined Hayhurst and Co in 2021 and is working on a range of residential projects.